scipioceaser/Aguilar/README.md

 # Aguilar

 Aguilar is a single command-line application that makes using C as a scripting language a lot easier.
-Aguilar is not itself a C compiler, and instead calls either the GNU or LLVM compilers.
+Aguilar is not itself a C compiler, and instead calls either the GNU or LLVM C compiler.
 It only works on Linux (Mac OS and WSL untested) at the moment.

 Commands: